 Throughout the Attain app, we strove to create the optimal experience for all users.
 This lead to an emphasis on accessibility and inclusion integration across app features with focus placed on UX/UI elements to support user's device accessibility settings.

 When Attain was first released, it was not built with accessibility in mind.
 During the rebuild of iOS version we implemented several accessibility feature updates throughout the app to remedy defects including color, type and orientation.
 With the build out of Android, and features that followed, an emphasis was placed on accessibility and inclusion in designs.

-To determine best practices for accessibility, the designers worked with subject matter experts a11y design and engineering teammates, reviewed native system documentation and evaluated third party apps.
+To determine best practices for accessibility, the designers worked with subject matter experts accessibility (a11y) design and engineering team mates, reviewed native system documentation and evaluated third party apps.